ebonnal/streamable/README.md

 integer_strings: Stream[str] = integers.map(str)
 ```

-It has an optional `concurrency: int` parameter to execute the function concurrently while preserving the order (threads).
+It has an optional `concurrency: int` parameter to execute the function concurrently (threads) while preserving the order.

 ## `.foreach`
 Applies a function on elements like `.map` but yields the elements instead of the results.